 Event Date & Time

 This course will be online on Zoom.
 Click “Register Now” to sign up for the waitlist.
+If your application is successful and you are selected as a participant you will be contacted by email after the sign up closes with more details to attend the course.

 At the end of the one-term course, you will be able to use concepts in evidence-based teaching to effectively teach a lesson in an undergraduate classroom, with emphasis on alignment of learning objectives, activities and assessment.
 UBC graduate students and postdocs from all disciplines are invited to participate.